Does this test have other names?

-Certain tests for syphilis can cause a false-positive on this test if done at the same time.
-Your doctor may order a second test to confirm the results.
-Recent viral infections, such as HIV, can also skew the results.
+A test done for syphilis can cause a false-positive antiphospholipid antibody test result if done at the same time.
+That’s because the substances used to test for syphilis have phospholipids in them.
+Your health care provider may order a second test to confirm the results.

 How do I get ready for this test?

 You don't need to prepare for this test.
 But be sure your doctor knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.